 A departure for

-me, this novel, which came out two years ago, is both
+me, this novel, which came out three years ago, is both

 adventure story and historical mystery!